 What is a Parapet Wall in Construction?

-It’s a wall extension at the end of a rooftop or balcony to protect you from falling over.
-It also prevents air loads from getting into the house.
-Other parapet walls are meant to offer aesthetic appeal to a building.
+- It is a proper extension at the end of the rooftop or balcony for protection from falling over.
+It also controls air loads moving in the house.
+Other parapets have good features for appeal to a building.

 What is a Parapet Facade?

-By definition, parapet walls are vertical walls above the roofline.
-They are usually meant to protect humans from falling over.
+- Parapet walls are vertical walls on the roofline and are used to protection humans from falling over.

-But others offer some kind of facade that a building is taller.
-The parapet facade usually hides the roof to make the house look bigger.
+- In other types of facades, the building is taller and the parapet facade hides the roof to make the house look bigger.

 How Tall is a Parapet Wall?